DeKUT-DSAIL/bioacoustics/installing-raspberry-pi-os/README.md

 </p>

 ### Step 3: Choose device
-Click the `Choose Device` button to select the Raspberry Pi version you have.
+Click the `CHOOSE DEVICE` button to select the Raspberry Pi version you have.
 The Raspberry Pi versions will be displayed as shown in Figure 2.

 <p align="center">
   <img width="345" height="225" src="/img/rpi-imager-choose-device.png">